shettyshrikanth/stories-for-my-little-angels/README.md

 The grasshopper was so busy singing and sleeping  that he didn't have enough food to last winter.
 The grasshopper realized his mistake.

-**_Moral of the Story
+_**Moral of the Story**
-Make use of opportunity while you have it_**
+Make use of opportunity while you have it_

 ## Be wise while counting
-One day in Akbar’s court someone asked the question, "How many crows are there in the city?", No one had the answer.
+One day in Krishnadevaraya's (king) court someone asked the question, "How many crows are there in the city?", No one had the answer.

-Birbal quickly replied "Four thousand three hundred and twelve".
+Tenali quickly replied "Four thousand three hundred and twelve".
 He was asked how did he know this?

-Birbal send " Send your man out to count the crows.
+Tenali said " Send your man out to count the crows.
 If it is lesser than this number then some crows are visiting their families elsewhere and if it is more than this number, then some crows from outside are visiting their families here.

-Akbar was very happy with the answer and showered Birbal with gifts for his wit.
+Krishnadevaraya was very happy with the answer and showered Tenali with gifts for his wit.

-**_Moral of the story:
+_**Moral of the story:**<br />
-Sometimes you have to learn to think outside of the box_**
+Sometimes you have to learn to think outside of the box_

 ## The Monkey and the Crocodile

 This is a story from Panchatantra.
 A monkey lived on a berry tree on the River Bank.

 Once he saw a crocodile under the tree who looked hungry and tired.
 He gave the crocodile some berries, the crocodile thanked the monkey and became one of his friends.

 The monkey would give berries to the crocodile every day.
 One day the monkey even gave the crocodile extra berries to take to his wife.
-His wife enjoyed the berries but told her husband that she wanted to eat the monkey's heart.
+His wife enjoyed the berries, but told her husband that she wanted to eat the monkey's heart.
 She was a wicked and cunning woman.
 The crocodile was upset, but he decided that he needed to make his wife happy.

 On the next day, the crocodile went to the monkey and said that his wife had called him for dinner.
 The crocodile carried the monkey on his back across the river.
-He told this monkey his wife's plan.
+While on the way he told this monkey his wife's plan.

 The monkey had to think quickly if he wanted to save himself.
 He told the crocodile that he left his heart at on the berry tree and that they needed to return.
-On reaching the monkey climbed the tree and spoke.
+On reaching shore the monkey climbed the tree and spoke.
 "I'm not getting down; you betrayed my trust and that means our friendship is over"

-**_Moral of the story
+_**Moral of the story** <br />
-Never betray someone who trusts you and choose your friends wisel_**
+Never betray someone who trusts you and choose your friends wisel_

 ## The foolish thief
-One day, a wealthy man came to Akbar's court in hope to get help from Birbal.
+One day, a wealthy man came to Krishnadevaraya's court in hope to get help from Tenali.
 The man suspected that one of his servants had stolen from him.

-The clever Birbal thought of a plan and gave all the merchant’s servants sticks of the same length.
+The clever Tenali thought of a plan and gave all the merchant’s servants sticks of the same length.
 He also told them that the stick will grow three inches by tomorrow if they were the thief.

-The next day, all the servants gathered around Birbal.
+The next day, all the servants gathered around Tenali.
 He noticed that one of the servant’s sticks was three inches shorter than the others.
-Birbal immediately understood who the thief was.
+Tenali immediately understood who the thief was.

 The thief had cut the stick shorter by three inches as he thought it would grow three inches.
 Because of this his guilt was proven

-**_Moral of the story
+_**Moral of the story**
-The truth will always come out one way or another so better to be truthful from the beginning._**
+The truth will always come out one way or another so better to be truthful from the beginning._

 ## The Brahmin’s dream